Fractured Magic: Chapter Sixteen

 “I really don’t know,” Dinara said.
 In a way, she was being honest.
 If she were to be even more honest, she didn’t want him to know.

-Dinara nodded and fled.
+Dinara nodded, murmured quick thanks, and fled.

 “I’m not even sure who you mean,” Roman said, stepping aside to let her in.
 Dinara’s heart clenched all over again.